rturner3/spire-mysql-demo/README.md

 ## [Design](#design)

-MySQL server uses its X.509-SVIDs as server certificate and encryption whereas clients use the X.509-SVIDs to authenticate to the MySQL server.

 ### Architecture

 ![Architecture](./docs/img/architecture.png)

+MySQL server uses its X.509-SVIDs as server certificate and encryption whereas clients use the X.509-SVIDs to authenticate to the MySQL server.
 SPIRE Server and SPIRE Agent are deployed on the Kubernetes Cluster along with registration entries created in the  SPIRE Server.
-MySQL is deployed with an init-container that fetches X.509-SVID for the MySQL server and writes to a tmpfs volume shared with the MySQL server container.
+MySQL is deployed with an init-container that fetches X.509-SVID from SPIRE agent and writes to a tmpfs volume shared with the MySQL server container.
 Upon init, MySQL server container reads the X.509-SVID from the tmpfs volume for SSL configuration.

 The sample-service also fetches its X.509 SVID from SPIRE and uses it to authenticate to MySQL server and
 to verify MySQL server's certificate (mTLS).
 The design also uses SPIRE CredentialComposer plugin to configure